Mary Franson: LGBT issues

 Franson was one of the authors of a bill, introduced on April 28, 2011, seeking to amend the Minnesota State Constitution to define marriage as being "recognized as only a union between one man and one woman."

 On April 8, 2014, Franson characterized an anti-bullying bill as "fascism" and an "attack on the Bible and conservative Christians."

-On November 9, 2017, after the election of transgender politicians Andrea Jenkins and Phillipe Cunningham to the Minneapolis City Council earlier in the week, Franson tweeted that "A guy who thinks he's a girl is still a guy with a mental health condition."
-The tweet drew criticism from fellow state lawmakers, many of whom pointed out that being transgender is not considered a mental illness by the American Psychological Association.
-Franson posted a defiant apology on Facebook, stating that she does "not apologize for not conforming to the PC world where I'm supposed to go along with fantasy and participate in it.
+On November 9, 2017, after transgender politicians Andrea Jenkins and Phillipe Cunningham were elected to the Minneapolis City Council, Franson tweeted, "A guy who thinks he's a girl is still a guy with a mental health condition."
+The tweet was criticized by state lawmakers, many of whom pointed out that being transgender is not considered a mental illness by the American Psychological Association.
+Franson posted a defiant apology on Facebook, saying that she did "not apologize for not conforming to the PC world where I'm supposed to go along with fantasy and participate in it.
 This isn't the first time I've offended the social justice warriors and it won't be the last."